Savannah mayor reacts to plan to reopen America, cites concerns

 SAVANNAH, Ga.
-(WSAV) – As cases of coronavirus continue to rise nationally and in Georgia, many are talking about President Trump’s plan which was released Thursday regarding how to reopen the country.
+(WSAV) – As cases of coronavirus continue to rise nationally and locally, many are talking about President Donald Trump’s plan, released Thursday, regarding how to reopen the country.

 Johnson worries that progress made locally might be negated if there is some blanket approach.